New Geo-heat Exchanger Technology: Harnessing the

-- To make thermal conductivity greater than before
+- To make thermal conductivity greater

 The new patented heat exchangers are made from welded steel pipes.
-Current heat exchangers are made from polyethylene.
+Conventional heat exchangers are made from polyethylene.
 The thermal conductivity of steel is about 60 times greater than the thermal conductivity of polyethylene.

-- To make the new heat transfer area larger than before
+- To make the new heat transfer area larger

 - Other techniques